siomp/siom-s-imaginary-/README.md

   --> start timer for everyhting i do --> boost productivity and deep work.
   - **Roadmap:**

-   **timer /// name activity, add notes, files, pics, tags /// visualize time spent and activities that consumed the most out of my time.**
+   **start timer /// end timer /// save activity: name activity, add notes, files, pics, tags /// visualize time spent and activities that consumed the most out of my time /// save time

   # To install it run localhost.9900 on .html in your browser.